maggie-x/maggie-x-gatsby/content/pages/about.md

 I also have a creative side of me, which is expressed through my interests in UX/UI design, and my ~~hobby~~passion **dance**, in particular street dance and hiphop culture.

 There is such a vibrant global street dance community all connected through one language, and I hope to travel, dance and meet people around the world!

+And also, I love to learning languages, and have studied in Chinese and Japanese.

+私のブログへようこそ！